-There are some really good benefits to this gaming laptop.
-First of all, it has a great look with a black brushed metal finish, a cool logo, and the inscription “Republic of Gamers”.
-A serious-looking piece of gaming equipment that no one will mistake for the average laptop.
+There are some really good benefits with this gaming laptop.
+First of all, it has a great look with a black brushed metal finish, a cool logo and the inscription “Republic of Gamers”.
+A serious looking piece of gaming equipment that no one will mistake for the average laptop.

 It has the latest 7th generation Intel Core i7 processor as well as NVIDIA GeForce GTX 1080 graphics.

 It has a great display size of 17.3 inches, which gamers need for that captivating view.
-The laptop uses a fast 120 Hz wide-view panel that includes NVIDIA G-Sync technology and the impressive GTX1080 graphics card.
+The laptop uses fast 120 Hz wide view panel that includes NVIDIA G-Sync technology and the impressive GTX1080 graphics card.

 This gives you brilliant synchronize and refresh rates.
 All this reduces any lagging and frame stutter to provide you with smooth viewing.

 The keyboard is backlit and the keystrokes are extremely responsive and hit the mark every time.
 The speakers provide a clear crisp sound and the laptop has built-in smart amplifier technology.
 This gives you excellent control over the sound quality and output.

 Another reason for this being one of the best gaming laptops is the VR compatibility.
 This Asus laptop is able to handle most leading headsets and give you solid performance with the lowest latency.

 As far as a gaming laptop goes there are very few drawbacks to mention.
 The keyboard has a soft touch to allow for great gaming but can be a hindrance when typing.
 This can make typing tasks a chore but I doubt that gamers are too concerned about that.

 The laptop is pretty heavy but anyone used to a good gaming laptop should already know the score on this.
 Most gaming laptops are on the heavier side.